aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 == Changelog ==

+= 4.2.2 =
+* Bugfix: Fixed more issues with root URL affecting websites hosted on WordPress.com

 = 4.2.1 =
 * Bugfix: Fixed issue discovering root URL in the client software, affecting websites hosted on WordPress.com